 Paying The Application Fee

 A $60 fee, payable to the Secretary of State, is required with the application.
 Candidates usually pay this fee by check or money order.
-It’s important that the payment is correctly prepared and submitted with the application to confirm processing.
+The payment must be correctly prepared and submitted with the application to confirm processing.
 Missing or incorrect fees can result in application rejection or delay.

 Exam And Certification